 This is a fantastic salad to bring to a barbecue party, picnic in the park or to enjoy as a nutritious, balanced meal at home.
 Instant Pot cooked potatoes and green beans take very little time, just enough to dice up the other ingredients and to whisk up that delicious tangy vinaigrette.

-Make ahead tip.
-Cooked potatoes and green beans will last well in the refrigerator and the onion mustard dressing is even better when made a day earlier.
+Cooking potatoes and green beans ahead of time works well as they will last well in the refrigerator for a couple of days.
+You can also make the onion mustard dressing and it will be even better when made a day earlier.
 All you need to do to finish the salad is dice up the rest of the fresh ingredients and toss everything together.

 1 kg /2 lb small to medium potatoes, washed but unpeeled